Interreligious Studies in Japan Program (ISJP)

 - Dialogue meetings with representatives of other religions.

-- Possibilities to experience Buddhist meditation practice (zazen), to attend religious ceremonies and festivals, and to participate in activities of Japanese churches.
+practice (zazen), to attend religious ceremonies and festivals, and to

 - Additional lectures by experts on special themes.